 These tend to run in families, although experts aren’t sure whether it’s genetics or environmental factors at play.
 People with learning disabilities are usually of average intelligence or above, but they may have issues with reading, concentration, or language caused by the way their brains process information.
 That said, with proper treatment and strategies, many people with learning disabilities can flourish in school and their careers.
 Parents of adopted children can use genetic testing to discover whether their children are genetically predisposed to develop a learning disability.
 Additionally, here are 10 other things parents of adopted children wish you knew.

 Seventy to 80 percent of people with migraines have a relative who gets these awful headaches, too, according to the National Headache Foundation.
 “One of the main risk factors for migraines is a family history of migraines,” Todd Sontag, DO, a family medicine specialist with Orlando Health Physician Associates, told Reader’s Digest.

 All you have to do is look at some parents and children to know that body shape and size is genetic.
 Some research suggests that certain body types are more likely to be inherited than others.
 Belly fat, for instance: An apple-shaped body may be more dependent on genes than being pear-shaped or straight up and down.
 A larger middle is something to take note of, since an apple shape is linked to heart disease and type 2 diabetes.
-Find out why your nose shape isn’t just about genetics.
+While body shape is correlated with your gene pool, many people don’t realize why your nose shape isn’t just about genetics.